 Fast Forward to the Harbor Seals

-It remained that way for over 60 years.
-In the mid-1990s, harbor seals increasingly began to use the Children’s Pool beach area to give birth to their pups.
-La Jolla residents to this day have strong opinions about whether the seals should stay or go (I will not argue one way or the other here).
-A visit to the La Jolla seals is one of the most popular free things to do in La Jolla.
+The seals showed up about 60 years later.
+In the mid-1990s, harbor seals began using the protected beach to give birth to their pups, and they have stayed ever since.
+To this day, La Jolla residents have strong opinions about whether they should be there.
+I’m not here to argue one way or the other.
+They’re here, and this is the practical guide.
+Visiting the seals is one of the most popular free things to do in La Jolla.

-Much of the above is summarized from a much longer, more detailed, and scholarly article written about the Children’s Pool titled ‘Until Kingdom Come,’ The Design and Construction of La Jolla’s Children’s Pool, by Jeremy Hollins, published in the Journal of San Diego History, volume 51, which you can read online.
+Much of the historical detail above comes from a longer scholarly article: ‘Until Kingdom Come,’ The Design and Construction of La Jolla’s Children’s Pool, by Jeremy Hollins, published in the Journal of San Diego History (volume 51).
+You can read it online.

 Children’s Pool La Jolla Address, Directions, and Parking